 Students at UNM-LA have opportunities to work in Internship positions.
 In an Internship position, the student is hired by a local area employer to work in an entry-level job in the field in which the student is studying.
-Students gain realworld experience related to the skills they are learning in the classroom.
-To learn more about the availability of internships in particular academic areas, students should visit either their advisor or the Curriculum Coordinator in their curriculum area.
+Students gain real-world experience related to the skills they are learning in the classroom.
+To learn more about the availability of internships in particular academic areas, students should visit either their advisor or the Department Chair or Program Coordinator in their curriculum area.